 “Blending won’t have a significant negative impact on fiber,” Spiller reassured me.
 “Fiber is what’s responsible for the viscosity of a smoothie and its impact on the bacteria of the large bowel.
 Mashing fiber up into small pieces should only enhance its availability for the bacteria.
 Its prebiotic effect is definitely unimpaired––it might be enhanced, even.”

-of the recent paper on the fast mimicking diet.
+An outline of the recent paper on the fast mimicking diet.
 My opinion remains the same, this diet would be a disruption t the way I live my life.
 Therefore, I would not stick with it.

 What looks like an easy way out does yet also have it shortcomings: (a) the subjects' blood lipids did not improve (neither total, nor LDL, or HDL cholesterol and their ratios); (b) the treatment may have been free of health-relevant side-effects, side-effects that will have many people fall off the wagon, however, existed, nevertheless (e.g. fatigue, weakness or headache see additional figure); (c) with no effect on peak values of glucose, insulin, IGF-1 etc. on the non-fasting days, it's far from being obvious that the treatment will have any of the hoped for long-term effect.